CodeMemo/Example-FindParkingLot/README.md

 Retrive parking lots in New Taipei city

-1.Read JSON data from data.gov.tw when this app open
+1. Read JSON data from data.gov.tw when this app open

-2.Click on recycycleview will show the detail of parking lot and mark its position on map
+2. Click on recycycleview will show the detail of parking lot and mark its position on map

-3.Drop down can refresh recycycleview
+3. Drop down can refresh recycycleview

-* Refresh recycycleview will only reload existing data
+   ***Refresh recycycleview will only reload existing data***

-4.Click floating button on map will plan route between your location and position of parking lot
+4. Click floating button on map will plan route between your location and position of parking lot

-* Need GPS opened
+   ***Need GPS opened***

 ## Preview